AndreyKovalevskiy/BulbaTalks/docs/SCRUM_PROCESS.md

 We work with sprints as described in [Scrum Guide](#scrum) with some specific details:

  - our sprints last one week.
- - each sprint starts on Thursday and ends on the next Thursday.
+ - each sprint starts on Monday and ends on Friday.
  - if the beginning or end of the Sprint is public holiday, the team should agree on the updated date during the sprint planning.

 #### Daily Scrum